milonmaze/privacy-terms-observatory/www.amazon.com/gp/help/customer/display.html?nodeId=468496.md

 content that you recently viewed;
 voice recordings associated with your account;
 Your Profile (including your product Reviews, Recommendations, Reminders and personal profile);
-If you are a seller, you can access your account and other information, and adjust your communications preferences, by updating your account in Seller Central .
+If you are a seller, you can access your account and other information, and adjust your communications preferences, by updating your account in Seller Central.
 If you are an author, you can access your account and other information, and update your accounts, on the Kindle Direct Publishing (KDP) or Author Central website, as applicable.
-If you are a developer participating in our Developer Services Program, you can access your account and other information, and adjust your communications preferences, by updating your accounts in the Developer Services Portal .
+If you are a developer participating in our Developer Services Program, you can access your account and other information, and adjust your communications preferences, by updating your accounts in the Developer Services Portal.

 Was this information helpful?